neogeoss/EMBED_Mammo_Models/README.md

 This code has been tested under Ubuntu 20.04 with Tensorflow.
 Go to the website for its installation details (https://www.tensorflow.org/install/pip)\
 Required packages for preprocessing mammograms : Pandas, Numpy, scikit-learn, pydicom, scikit-image, pillow

+LJPEG codec and its original code has come from : https://github.com/aaalgo/ljpeg

 ### Installing
 To install tensorflow, go to the webpage : https://www.tensorflow.org/install/pip